devadathanmb/gitbm/README.md

     gitbm recent
     ```

+- Fuzzy checkout to one of your recent frequently checked out branches:
+    ```bash
+    gitbm recent frequent
+    ```

 - Fuzzy checkout to one of your top 10 most frequently checked out branches:
     ```bash
     gitbm frequent